 KO-2806

 KO-2806 is a potent next-generation FTI designed to improve upon potency, pharmacokinetic and physicochemical properties of earlier FTI drug candidates and address large oncology indications of high unmet need through rational combinations.
-Preclinical data is supportive of FTIs in combination with other targeted therapies to potentially overcome or prevent emergence of drug resistance to certain classes of drugs.
-The FDA has cleared the IND application for KO-2806 and Kura intends to evaluate KO-2806 for the treatment of advanced solid tumors (FIT-001 Trial).
+Preclinical data is supportive of KO-2806 in combination with tyrosine kinase inhibitors (TKIs) and KRAS inhibitors, to drive enhanced antitumor activity and address mechanisms of innate and adapted resistance to targeted therapies.
+KO-2806 is currently being evaluated as a monotherapy and in combination with cabozantinib in ccRCC and with adagrasib in KRASG12C-mutated NSCLC (FIT-001).

 View publications and presentations